 It is estimated that one in five high school students are now using some kind of tobacco product – most notably, there has been fairly substantial growth in the number of teens using vape products.⠀ ⠀ When compared to smoking, vaping can be just as dangerous, if not more so…⠀ ⠀ Of course, one danger associated with e-cigarettes has to do with nicotine.
 Although the percentage of nicotine is much lower (0.3%–1.8%) than traditional tobacco products, one electronic cartridge (200–400 puffs) can equal the smoking of two to three packs of regular cigarettes.
 The dangerous effects of nicotine on gum tissue are well known, and are elaborated on in the article below. ⠀ Some other dangers include the lithium batteries of vapes overheating and exploding causing irreparable tissue damage, and e-liquid that allows more cavity causing bacteria to stick to softer teeth leading to rampant decay.⠀ ⠀ Although vaping is advertised as a healthier alternative to traditional cigarettes, there is little research available on the long term effects of them because they are such a new product.
 Additionally, the flavorings are appealing to younger generations, even those who had no intention to start smoking cigarettes. ⠀ ⠀ The bottom line is that neither smoking, nor vaping is good for your oral health… and discontinuing use of either is the best option.⠀ ⠀ Read more about the effects of vaping here: https://www.perioimplantadvisory.com/articles/2019/01/vaping-and-oral-health-it-s-worse-than-you-think.html

 Even though much research still needs to be done, we do know that vaping is not a safer alternative to traditional cigarette smoking.
 Time will only reveal more oral problems and systemic health issues.
-If you need help quitting smoking or vaping please let your dentist, hygienist or assistant know when you are in the office.
+If you need help quitting smoking or vaping please let your dentist, hygienist or assistant know when you are at the Dental Store.
 We can suggest tips and point you in the right direction to take control of your health.